-- The promotion and maintenance of ISO9001 / ISO14001 / OHSAS18001 / Sony GP, OEM GP - The head of product design serves as the agent of management representative. - Establish the hazardous substance management procedure and audit ISO management activities of the relevant units. - Green management task force reviewed Laws and regulations every 6 months to ensure that the company is in compliance with the law. - Temporary meetings may be convened at any time in response to customers'environmental requirements and rules.
-The appropriateness of the management procedure is also discussed to ensure that company products and services can satisfy customer requirements. - Maintenance of internal database and development of standard teaching materials for ISO activities implementation, - Outside lab testing of hazardous substance content in Phison's main products is carried outevery year. - Organize two regular new sales green regulations training classes.
+- $\bullet~$ The promotion and maintenance of ISO9001 / ISO14001 / OHSAS18001 / Sony GP, OEM GP - The head of product design serves as the agent of management representative. - Establish the hazardous substance management procedure and audit ISO management activities of the relevant units. - Green management task force reviewed Laws and regulations every 6 months to ensure that the company is in compliance with the law. - Temporary meetings may be convened at any time in response to customers'environmental requirements and rules.
+The appropriateness of the management procedure is also discussed to ensure that company products and services can satisfy customer requirements. - Maintenance of internal database and development of standard teaching materials for ISO activities implementation, - Outside lab testing of hazardous substance content in Phison's main products is carried ou every year. - Organize two regular new sales green regulations training classes.

-2014 Issue Handling
+2015 Issue Handling

-NO 2014 issues handled Result 1 36 customers underwent EICC/GeSI conflict minerals investigation Compliance with customer requirements 2 759 customer green requirement forms processed Compliance with customer requirements 3 New sales employees required to attend two sessions of green regulations class for and test Compliance with objectives 4 To strengthen GRM - Green Regulatory Management Platform Actively collect legal information and strengthen communications 5 Establish a green document platform for 29 key external suppliers to download from.
-Construction complete 6 Green surveys sent out to 141 people.
-Compliance with objectives
+NO 2015 issues handled Result 1 36 customers underwent EICC/GeSI conflict minerals investigation Compliance with customer requirements 2 859 customer green requirement forms processed Compliance with customer requirements 3 New sales employees required to attend two sessions of green regulations class for and test Compliance with objectives 4 To strengthen GRM - Green Regulatory Management Platform Actively collect legal information and strengthen communications 5 214 current suppliers to download from green document platform To maintain the timeliness of documents downloaded 6 Green surveys sent out to 307 people Compliance with objectives